 - If the Commissioner is of the opinion that the compliance agreement has been fully complied with, he notifies the individual or entity involved and the DPP, if applicable, and issues a compliance notice.
 Service of the compliance notice prevents prosecution based on the act or omission dealt with in the compliance agreement.

 - Any portion of the amount that must be paid to the Receiver General by the contracting party under the terms and conditions of a compliance agreement that remains unpaid after the expiry of the period to pay the amount under the agreement is a debt owed to the Crown, and may be recovered in the Federal Court.

-- To ensure the transparency of the process, the Commissioner publishes on his Web site at www.cef-cce.ca a notice that sets out the contracting party's name, the act or omission in question and the text of the compliance agreement, except the parties' signatures.
+- To ensure the transparency of the process, and as required by the Act, the Commissioner publishes on his Web site at www.cef-cce.ca a notice that sets out the contracting party’s name, the act or omission in question and the text of the compliance agreement, except the parties’ signatures.
 Any party agreeing to conclude a compliance agreement with the Commissioner must consent to such publication.

 - The Act states that, if the Commissioner believes on reasonable grounds that an offence under the Act has been committed, he may institute a prosecution or cause one to be instituted.
 If the Commissioner decides to institute a prosecution, he asks an investigator from his Investigations Directorate to swear information before a justice to lay charges under the Act.

 - After the charges have been laid, the Office of the DPP is responsible for all aspects of the prosecution (including appeals).
 Prosecutions are conducted in accordance with well-established principles (see the PPSC Deskbook).
 The DPP may decide to stay the charges, or to remit the matter back to the Commissioner if the DPP is of the view that the public interest would be better served by having the matter dealt with by a compliance agreement.